jtebert/document-everything/docs/linux/zsh.md

 To fix the broken icons in Visual Studio Code, add the following line to your settings: `"terminal.integrated.fontFamily": "Hack Nerd Font"`.
 And substitute whatever font you're using.
 Note that the font name doesn't exactly match the file name.

 The colors are also different from whatever you specify in your external terminal.
 Someone made [a website to generate VS Code terminal color schemes](https://glitchbone.github.io/vscode-base16-term/#/).
-But my default (Tango wasn't included), so I copied the default colors into the settings section like this:
+But my default (Tango) wasn't included, so I copied the default colors into the settings section like this:

 ```js
 "workbench.colorCustomizations": {